NoelGore/Growth_Stage_Classifier/README.md

 </p>

 _______________
 This project was completed for the [ATB Datathon](https://www.meetup.com/ATB-Transformation/events/258732806/) (Alberta's largest Datathon), with a team of 6.
 The goal of the competition was to solve problems impacting the lives of everyday Albertans, with potential for global impact.
 We created a computer vision classification model, using a deep neural network, to predict the growth stage for a given plant.
-This would help with herbicide application plannint, insect treatment and fungicide decisions, while allowing large scale farms to accelerate their decision making process.
+This would help with herbicide application, insect treatment and fungicide decisions, while allowing large scale farms to accelerate their decision making process.
 The aim was to then integrate this with a crop phenology model to validate the model's predictions.

 Full Demo: https://www.youtube.com/watch?v=G6xBIVzubFk